Rigorous Bounds on Light-by-Light Scattering: Results

 As mentioned before, two-sided bounds can be obtained by using at least one null constraint.
 On the other hand, we have access to an infinite family of null constraints, and it is interesting to see how our results change when including more of them.

 First, note that we do not expect any improved results for upper bounds with increased number of null constraints.
 This can in principle be seen from the explicit form of the null constraints.
 However, looking ahead, it is clear that it must be the case since the upper bound is saturated by the partial UV completion given by the massive scalar and axion in table~\ref{tab:EFTcoefValues_trees} below.
 The lower bound, on the other hand, does depend on the number $f$-type null constraints, as can be seen in table~\ref{tab:Nmaxkmin}.
-Moreover, we remark that using a single $f$-type null constraint or more than one does not seem to change our bound, at least for $g_3$.
-In the following we will be skeptical about this behaviour.

-Hence, the improvement compared to a single null constraint is rather modest with respect of our needs, and for the rest of the paper we will use $N_g+N_f=9+9$ null constraints.
+From table~\ref{tab:Nmaxkmin}, we also note that the improvement compared to a single null constraint is rather modest with respect of our needs, and for the rest of the paper we will use $N_g+N_f=9+9$ null constraints.